abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 I've never come across a satisfying translation of khanti: patient endurance doesn't quite get it.
-In general, I think it's important to reflect on it in terms of how it manifests for us: *How do I turn the mind towards a quality that isn't swayed, pushed, or pulled?* It's a willingness to be present with experience and especially important in meditation.
+In general, I think it's important to reflect on it in terms of how it manifests for us: *How do I turn the mind toward a quality that isn't swayed, pushed, or pulled?* It's a willingness to be present with experience and especially important in meditation.
 When any of the five hindrances come up, they feel quite compelling and true as moods.
 So we attempt to have an enduring quality